WinterSnowfall/wookiee_unicaster/README.md

 ### How does it work?

 You'll need a **python 3.6+** environment on the machine you plan to run it on.
-Or you can build your own portable executable as explained below.
+Or you could use the latest release binaries I provide for convenience (building your own is also possible, as explained below).
 Since I've only used the standard sockets library, no external/additional dependencies are required.

 You can run **./wookiee_unicaster.py -h** to get some hints, but in short, you'll need to specify: